 - free for children under 12

-These fees go towards sun bear conservation work.
+The entrance fees contribute towards essential sun bear conservation work.

-A camera fee of RM1,000 will only be charged for cameras with lenses of 500mm and above.
+The centre charges a camera fee of RM1,000 for cameras with lenses of 500mm and above.

 Adopt a sun bear

-If you are really inspired by these adorable little bears, you may wish to further support the conservation work by adopting a sun bear.
+If you wish to further support the conservation work, you can adopt one of these adorable sun bears.
 Unfortunately, you don’t get to take one home, but you can contribute towards its welfare.